guanghechen/node-scaffolds/packages/helper-is/README.md

-`isString`            | Check if the given data is a `string` / `String` type `isSymbol`            | Check if the given data is a `symbol` type `isUndefined`         | Check if the given data is a `undefined` type `isPrimitiveBoolean`  | Check if the given data is a `boolean` type `isPrimitiveInteger`  | Check if the given data is a `integer` type `isPrimitiveNumber`   | Check if the given data is a `number` type
+`isString`            | Check if the given data is a `string` / `String` type `isSymbol`            | Check if the given data is a `symbol` type `isUndefined`         | Check if the given data is a `undefined` type `isPlainObject`       | Check if the given value is a plain object.
+`isPrimitiveBoolean`  | Check if the given data is a `boolean` type `isPrimitiveInteger`  | Check if the given data is a `integer` type `isPrimitiveNumber`   | Check if the given data is a `number` type